Actual Knowledge Gain as Privacy Loss in Local Privacy Accounting: Evaluation of Bayesian Privacy Filter

 \section{Evaluation of Bayesian Privacy Filter}

 In this section, we will use the term \textit{Bayesian} composition to represent the interaction between an adversary and an object managed by a Bayesian Privacy Filter, as compared to the basic composition.
 It is important to note that the adversary is assumed to be rational and greedy.
 This implies that the adversary in the Bayesian composition will not halt the composition if the Bayesian Privacy Filter can still accept any queries the adversary likes to send.

-To begin, we define the efficiency of Bayesian composition and prove the condition that leads to better efficiency than the basic composition.
-Next, we delve into an efficiency experiment for Bayesian composition, wherein a Bayesian Privacy Filter receives a stream of LDP queries until the filter begins rejecting queries.
+We will delve into efficiency experiments for Bayesian composition, wherein a Bayesian Privacy Filter receives a stream of LDP queries until the filter begins rejecting queries.
 The pseudocode is presented in Algorithm \ref{algo:bayesian_experiment}.
-Finally, we will briefly discuss the use case of Bayesian composition.
+Eventually, we discuss the use case of Bayesian composition.